Weinberg Angle, Neutron Abundance in BBN, and Lifetime: Neutron Decay Rate

 \subsection{Medium effects in neutron lifespan}

-In this section, we explore medium effects modifying the neutron decay rate in the primordial universe.
-Several medium effects are negligible: We do not consider the change in mass of the proton, nor equally insignificant time dilation originating in particle thermal motion~\cite{Kuznetsova:2010pi}, as in our case, for neutrons with $T/m<10^{-3}$, this effect is negligible.
-However, we consider the following noticeable influence on the neutron lifetime in the primordial Universe: \begin{enumerate} \item The decay Fermi blocking factors: In the relevant temperature range after neutron freeze-out $T_f\geqslant T\geqslant T_{BBN}$, electrons and neutrinos in the background plasma can reduce the neutron decay rate by Fermi blocking the neutron decay products, this can noticeably lengthen the neutron lifetime compared to its vacuum value.
-The Pauli blocking has been recognized in the literature~\cite{Wagoner:1966pv, Bernstein:1988ad,Yang:2018qrr, Pitrou:2018cgg}, and the medium dependence of particle decay was recognized by Kuznetsova et al~\cite{Kuznetsova:2010pi}.
-We use their method to quantify the ambient cosmic plasma effect on neutron decay, including as a new element the consideration of variation of $s_\mathrm{W}$. \item Gradual reheating by $e^+e^-$-pair annihilation: We obtain a result for $H$ which accounts for disappearing $e^+e^-$-pairs in gradual manner with slowly growing difference in the two different temperatures in cosmic plasma: In our model the already decoupled (frozen-out) neutrinos remain undisturbed.
+In this section, we explore medium effects modifying the neutron decay rate in the primordial Universe: The medium effects we retain are the Fermi blocking factors $(1-f_i)$ for all final-state leptons and protons in the in-medium phase-space integrals, the gradual reheating of the photon fluid by $e^+e^-$ annihilation set out in Appendix~A, and the consequent modification of the Hubble rate via $g_*(T)$ in the same epoch.
+We do not include thermal mass shifts of the electron and nucleons, thermal-photon vertex corrections to the matrix element, or recomputation of the short-distance Coulomb-recoil factor $\mathcal{F}=1.0322$ in medium, nor equally insignificant time dilation originating in particle thermal motion~\cite{Kuznetsova:2010pi}, as in our case, for neutrons with $T/m<10^{-3}$, this effect is negligible.
+In our evaluation we by default consider noticeable plasma influence on the neutron lifetime in the primordial Universe.
+Dominant omitted corrections have been already addressed in the precision-BBN literature, in particular by Pitrou--Coc--Uzan--Vangioni~\cite{Pitrou:2018cgg}, and are estimated there at the $\sim 0.1$--$0.5\%$ level on $X_n$ in the temperature range $T \lesssim 1$\,MeV --- well below the variation induced by the percent-level $s^2_\mathrm{W}$ shifts we explore in this work.
+We do not expect that a full finite-temperature, field-theory based treatment of $n\leftrightarrow p$ rates could influence our results noticeably. \begin{enumerate} \item The decay Fermi blocking factors: In the relevant temperature range after neutron freeze-out $T_f\geqslant T\geqslant T_{BBN}$, electrons and neutrinos in the background plasma can reduce the neutron decay rate by Fermi blocking the neutron decay products, this can noticeably lengthen the neutron lifetime compared to its vacuum value.
+The Pauli blocking has been recognized in the literature~\cite{Wagoner:1966pv,Pitrou:2018cgg,Bernstein:1988ad,Yang:2018qrr}, and the medium dependence of particle decay was recognized by Kuznetsova et al.~\cite{Kuznetsova:2010pi}.
+We use their method to quantify the ambient cosmic plasma effect on neutron decay, including as a new element the consideration of variation of $s^2_\mathrm{W}$. \item Gradual reheating by $e^+e^-$-pair annihilation: We obtain a result for $H$ which accounts for disappearing $e^+e^-$-pairs in gradual manner with slowly growing difference in the two different temperatures in cosmic plasma: In our model the already decoupled (frozen-out) neutrinos remain undisturbed.
 However, as the temperature decreases the thermal abundance of $e^+e^-$-pairs decreases and the entropy from pair annihilation feeds into photons and charged particles, leading to reheating and gradually growing $T>T_\nu$.
-Gradual reheating impacts the speed of the expansion of the Universe, see Appendix~A, and thus neutron abundance at the BBN epoch. \end{enumerate}
+Gradual reheating impacts the speed of the expansion of the Universe, see Appendix~A, and thus neutron abundance at the edge of BBN epoch. \end{enumerate}

 In the primordial Universe the rate of all present neutron decays per volume in medium, at finite temperature can be written as~\cite{Kuznetsova:2010pi}